quackmore/esp8266_spiffs/README.md

 ## Building the binaries
 Basic:

 	# well this is easy ...
 	make

-While for building both APP1 and APP2 and make them available for FOTA
+While for building both APP1 and APP2 and make them available for FOTA:

 	# this is boring ...
 	export APP=1
 	make clean